foxriver76/ioBroker.intelliflow/README.md

 [![NPM](https://nodei.co/npm/iobroker.intelliflow.png?downloads=true)](https://nodei.co/npm/iobroker.intelliflow/)

 ## How-To
 This is a proof of concept of a real world application for streaming classifiers.
+There is currently no official support for this adapter.
+However, it is possible to install it via GitHub if desired.

+## References of implemented classifier
+- Heusinger, Moritz, Christoph Raab and Frank-Michael Schleif.
+“Passive Concept Drift Handling via Momentum Based Robust Soft Learning Vector Quantization.”
+WSOM+ (2019).

 ## Changelog
 ### 0.0.1 (2019-08-05)